vogt4nick/recipes.vogt4nick.com/src/en/book/breads/levain-breads/index.md

 3. **Bulk Fermentation** (a.k.a. first rise) builds gas, flavor, and dough strength.
 Stretch-and-folds can be used to strengthen gluten without intensive kneading.
 4. **Shaping** creates surface tension, partially degasses, prepares for final rise.
 5. **Proofing or Final Fermentation** (a.k.a. second rise) allows yeast to expand dough fully and lactic-acid bacteria to continue developing flavor; may occur at room temperature or in cold retardation.
-6. **Cold Retardation** slows yeast activity while allowing LAB to produce acids, enhancing tangy flavor without overproofing.
+6. **Cold Fermentation** slows yeast activity while allowing LAB to produce acids, enhancing tangy flavor without overproofing.
 7. **Scoring** controls expansion, prevents tearing, and influences final loaf shape.
 8. **Baking** produces the characteristic oven spring, gelatinization of starches, Maillard reaction for crust and color.
 9. **Cooling** sets the crumb, redistributes moisture, and stabilizes flavor.